ABRG-Models/morphologica/README.md

 Authorship of morphologica code is given in each file.
 Copyright in the software is owned by the authors.

 morphologica is made possible by a number of third party projects whose source code is included in this repository.
-These include [nlohmann::json](https://github.com/nlohmann/json), [lodepng](https://github.com/lvandeve/lodepng), [rapidxml](http://rapidxml.sourceforge.net/), [incbin](https://github.com/graphitemaster/incbin), [UniformBicone](https://github.com/wlenthe/UniformBicone) and [jcvoronoi](https://github.com/JCash/voronoi).
+These include [lodepng](https://github.com/lvandeve/lodepng), [rapidxml](http://rapidxml.sourceforge.net/), [incbin](https://github.com/graphitemaster/incbin), [UniformBicone](https://github.com/wlenthe/UniformBicone), [jcvoronoi](https://github.com/JCash/voronoi) and the [HEALPix implementation from Astrometry.net](https://astrometry.net/).
 Thanks to the authors of these projects!

 morphologica is distributed under the terms of the Apache License, version 2 (see [LICENSE.txt](https://github.com/ABRG-Models/morphologica/blob/main/LICENSE.txt)).